Amazon Web Services (AWS) Outage: 3 Key Lessons Learned

-It's no secret that Amazon Web Services (AWS) is a leader in the cloud space - in fact, according to Gartner, it's THE leader in the public cloud storage market.
-But even giants falter sometimes.
+It's no secret that Amazon Web Services (AWS) is a leader in the cloud space - but even giants falte.
 A massive outage on Feb.
-28 at Amazon's S3 storage service provider caused technical issues that were felt across the globe and resulted in downtime for many companies and individuals.
-The outage began at approximately 12:30 p.m.
+28 at Amazon's S3 storage service provider caused technical issues across the globe, resulting in downtime for many companies and individuals.
+The outage began at 12:30 p.m.
 EST and lasted for nearly four and a half hours, affecting approximately 148,213 websites, 121,761 unique domains, and IoT devices like security cameras.
 The outage occurred when an Amazon team member, tried debugging an issue with a billing system, and incorrectly typed a command that impacted their servers.

-- Consider a hybrid cloud approach.
 Relying on the availability of one cloud provider will mean that, at some point, you'll be at the mercy of that provider's ability to get your applications, systems, or website back up and running.
-Strategically distributing your systems across cloud providers can help you avoid that situation.
+Strategically distributing your systems across a small number of cloud providers can help you avoid that situation.

-- Consider a geographically dispersed cloud approach.
-The AWS incident effected customers on the East Coast.
+The AWS incident affected customers on the East Coast.
 When you choose cloud services that are geographically dispersed, or use a service that replicates your data securely to multiple data centers in diverse locations, you can have confidence that a localized interruption won't impact your business.
-(Read: Why Geography Matters in Cloud Backup)

-- Don't forget about data backup and disaster recovery in the cloud.
 Disasters happen - even in the cloud.
-When you move services, applications, data or systems to the cloud, you should not assume that they are automatically backed up, indestructible or eternal.
+When you move services, applications, data, or systems to the cloud, you should not assume that they are automatically backed up, indestructible, or eternal.
 Make sure you have a disaster recovery and business continuity plan in place that is tested frequently.

-Hyperscale public cloud providers such as AWS and Microsoft are dominating the market for public cloud storage.
+Hyperscale public cloud providers such as Microsoft are dominating the market for public cloud storage.
 Their innovation, scale, rate of growth, and security standards will make it difficult for other cloud vendors to keep up.
 Despite this hiccup for AWS, the provider will remain a top contender in the cloud space.
-As a Forbes technology writer points out, AWS up-time was still ~99.59% (only .36% beneath their target) the day that the media claimed "AWS broke the internet."
-We would be surprised, however, if this incident didn't draw attention to AWS' close competitor, Microsoft Azure - allowing Microsoft to slim the gap.
-Azure's flexible computing power also allows businesses to host websites on a secure cloud server that is managed by Microsoft and backed by their uptime guarantee, providing companies and their customers with reliable web hosting services.
+We would be surprised, however, if this incident didn't allow Microsoft to slim the gap.
+Azure's flexible computing power allows businesses to host websites on a secure cloud server, backed by Microsoft's uptime guarantee.

-No matter which cloud platform your business is considering, it's important to conduct as much due diligence before tying the knot with a provider.
-From questions on downtime to data security, you should feel confident that the solution you choose is the right fit for your business needs, expectations and requirements.
-Just because every workload or business application could go to the cloud, doesn't mean that it should.
-Can your business afford for its website to go down or have a glitch for even an hour?
-Maybe, maybe not.
+Before choosing a cloud platform, make sure you do your due diligence.
+From questions on downtime to data security, you should feel confident that the solution you choose is the right fit for your business needs, expectations, and requirements.
 A Managed Services Provider with cloud expertise can help you determine those needs and expectations and help you select the cloud - or hybrid cloud - solution that works best for your business.
 If you're ready to learn more about cloud solutions, reach out to iCorps for a free consultation.